 As mentioned above, the first point in common between RIO TINTO - PAPUA and SHELL is the colonial origins of the two situations.
 The second point in common is the close relationship between the company and the government.
 In the case of Shell this meant relations with the various governments of Nigeria, many of which were military regimes that came into power as the result of various coups d'état, due to the extraordinary importance of the company's various gas- and petroleum-related economic activities for the country's revenues.
-In this context, the company collaborated with the governments to repress popular opposition to the enormous negative impacts on human rights and the environment perpetrated by the two companies.
+In this context, the company collaborated with the governments to repress popular opposition to the continuance of company operations in the region.
+The third point in common is the enormous negative impacts on human rights and the environment perpetrated by the two companies.